 Vicki also supports causes her employees are passionate about.
 When one of her employees started a research and development foundation in honor of her brother, Vicki helped out by creating a yearly event to honor the foundation.
 This is a prime example of how she goes out of her way to assist in improving and supporting the lives of her employees and community members.

 Vicki Dunn-Marshall continues to say #YesWV because of the good, honest people she gets to work with every day and the unmatched culture and community she gets to be a part of.
-The Mountain State is lucky to have businesswomen like Vicki and the West Virginia Development Office is proud to applaud her generous endeavors.
+The Mountain State is lucky to have businesswomen like Vicki and the West Virginia Department of Economic Development is proud to applaud her generous endeavors.